Unbinned Inference with Correlated Events: Methodology

 \subsection{Unbinned Unfolding}

-We studied unbinned unfolding using the OmniFold~\cite{Andreassen:2019cjw,Andreassen:2021zzk} method, as it is the one that has been used in all existing unbinned measurements.
+We studied unbinned unfolding using the OmniFold~\cite{Andreassen:2019cjw,Andreassen:2021zzk} method, as it is the one that has been used in most recent unbinned measurements.
 The task is to find the true distribution given observed data from a detector that includes non-negligible resolution or smearing effects.
 An essential requirement is to have an accurate detector simulation that maps the generated particle level observables (gen particle) to the output of the detector (sim particle).
-The gen-particle distribution in the Monte Carlo is, in general, not the true distribution, since the true distribution is what we would like to measure using the data and it is not known in advance.
-The OmniFold method finds the Monte Carlo event weights necessary to reweight the gen-particle distribution to the true distribution using an iterative process.
+An a-priori estimate of the true distribution is used to generate the gen-particle distribution in the Monte Carlo.
+The a-priori estimate is necessary because the true distribution is what we would like to measure using the data and it is either not known in advance, or the goal is to improve upon prior measurements, which are the basis for the a-priori estimate, with the data that are the input to the unfolding.
+The OmniFold method finds the Monte Carlo event weights necessary to reweight the gen-particle distribution, from the a-priori estimate, to the true distribution using an iterative process.

 Each OmniFold iteration consists of two steps.
 The first step is to find the Monte Carlo event (``pull'') weights that will make the sim-particle distribution match the detector data.
 The desired unfolding output is a function that gives an event weight from gen-particle inputs, not sim-particle inputs.
 The second step of OmniFold provides this by finding Monte Carlo event (``push'') weights that will make the gen-particle distribution match the pull-weighted gen-particle distribution.
 The push-weighted Monte Carlo sim-particle distribution can then be compared to the detector data distribution.
 If they agree, the task is complete.
 If they disagree, the next iteration repeats the procedure starting with the push-weighted Monte Carlo sample, where the product of the push weights of all previous iterations are retained as event weights.
 The step weights in each iteration become closer to one as the process converges, usually after about five iterations.
-The final output is the weighted Monte Carlo sample, where each event is weighted by the product of the push weights for all of the iterations.
+The final output is the weighted generation, i.e. particle level Monte Carlo sample, where each event is weighted by the product of the push weights for all of the iterations.

+A detailed discussion of unbinned unfolding and the optimization of hyperparameters, such as the number of iterations, can be found in reference~\cite{Canelli:2025ybb}.